How Do Pre-Existing Injuries Affect Injury Settlements in Ontario?

 If you have a claim that involves pre-existing injuries, you must be prepared for such tactics and understand how to defeat them.
-The Ontario personal injury lawyers at Preszler Law Firm can help you do so by:
+Preszler Injury Lawyers may be able to help you do so by:

 - Thoroughly investigating your case and organizing the evidence that shows you are entitled to more than the defendant or insurance company is offering.

-- Professionally negotiating a settlement with the other parties in your case, making clear that you will not be intimidated into accepting a deficient settlement.
+- Negotiating a settlement with the other parties in your case.

-If you’ve been injured by the negligence of another person, whether your injuries were exacerbated by a pre-existing condition or not, contact the lawyers at Preszler Law Firm today for a free consultation.
+If you’ve been injured by the negligence of another person, whether your injuries were exacerbated by a pre-existing condition or not, contact Preszler Injury Lawyers today for a free consultation.